Cryio/Maa_Karmaa/README.md

-# Karma_Tech
+# Maa_Karmaa
-A base design for the website for Karma Tech
+A base design for the website for Maa Karmaa

 (Experimental Branch for VS)